Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 Address: 28425 HWY 78, Ramona, CA 92065

-The Star B Bison Ranch and Hop Farm has been in operation since 1979 and is the largest hops farm in Southern California.
-The ranch sits on 1200 acres and offers a unique variety of products and services, including hops, hops consulting, bison meat, and bison consulting.
+The Star B Bison Ranch and Hop Farm has operated since 1979 and is the largest hops farm in Southern California.
+The ranch sits on 1200 acres and offers various products and services, including hops, hops consulting, bison meat, and bison consulting.

 For bison and wildlife enthusiasts, the ranch also offers bison tours where visitors can experience these beautiful animals up close.
 Ranch personnel will take guests in a personal vehicle to the location of the bison herd, where they can observe the animals’ behaviors and take close-range pictures.

-Visitors can also browse through the ranch’s selection of buffalo by-products, including robes, hides, bones, and even skulls.
+Visitors can also browse the ranch’s buffalo by-products, including robes, hides, bones, and even skulls.

 The Star B Bison Ranch strives to honor the Native American culture and history of the Ramona area by offering the same types of buffalo products the Native Americans used to craft.

-To book a bison tour at the Star B Bison Ranch and Hop Farm or to learn more about their bison or hops products, check out their website.
+Check out their website to book a bison tour at the Star B Bison Ranch and Hop Farm or learn more about their bison or hops products.

 For more side adventures in California.
 Book a Hop-on Hop-off Narrated Tour in Old Town San Diego.